 South Jetty is located within the Oregon Dunes National Recreation Area (ODNRA).
 The ODNRA contains the largest expanse of coastal sand dunes in North America.

-**Please be aware: Paving and road realignment projects will be occurring on South Jetty road in late summer and early fall 2021.
+**Please be aware: Paving and road realignment projects will be occurring on South Jetty road from late summer through early winter 2021.
 During this time, access to the South Jetty staging area, Goosepasture staging area, and South Jetty crab dock will be temporarily restricted.
 Please plan accordingly and please call 541-271-6000 for more information.
 This notice will be updated as project dates are finalized.

 Sites can only be accessed by 4X4 vehicles.
 No water is available so campers should bring an ample amount.
 Campsites are primitive and all campers must bring their own portable toilets and fire pans.

 Standard campsites fit 5 vehicles and up to 20 people.
 The group campsite fits 10 vehicles and up to 40 people.
 Within each campsite, all vehicles and tents must be positioned within 150 feet of the campsite marker post.
 Campsites are available year-round (by reservation only) and reservations may fill up quickly during peak summer season.